Fall (TV series)

-Fall is an 2022 Indian-Tamil-language thriller drama streaming television series, which is an official remake of the Canadian series Vertige.
+Fall is a 2022 Indian Tamil-language thriller drama television series, which is an official remake of the Canadian television miniseries Vertige.
 The series was directed by Siddharth Ramaswamy for Disney+ Hotstar under the banner of Banijay Asia and Circle Box Entertainment.

 The principal characters of the series include Anjali, Santhosh Prathap, Sastika Rajendran, Poornima Bhagyaraj, Namita Krishnamurthy, Sonia Agarwal and S. P. Charan.
-The series is about, a young women who has been in a coma since falling off the roof of the family business three months earlier.
+The series is about a young women who wakes up from a coma, a coma that was caused by an alleged suicide attempt she has no memory of.
 Fall premiered on 9 December 2022, and consists of seven episodes.